-Click on the static image below to view an interactive Tableau workbook.
-The data for the following visualizations comes from the CS department’s 2021-22 Future Plans Survey.
+Click on the image below to view an interactive Tableau dashboard.
+The data for the following visualizations comes from the UNC CS 2022-23 Future Plans Survey (FPS).
 Data insights are summarized below!

 Click here to view a color-blind appropriate version of the workbook.